ChrisTaylorDeveloper/swissarmy.nvim/README.md

 ## Notes

-* plugin directory - all of the code that is run on startup.
+* `plugin` directory - all of the code that is run on startup.
 Code in any name file seems to be run.
-* lua directory - holds everything that consumers can require from this plugin.
+* `lua` directory - holds everything that consumers can require from this plugin.

 ## API

-Try these lines in ~/.config/nvim/init.lua
+Try these function calls in your `~/.config/nvim/init.lua`

 ```shell
 require('swissarmy').msg()